Protests against the second Trump administration: July–September

 The Free America Weekend was a protest organized for the weekend of Independence Day (July 4) and the Good Trouble Lives On protest was held on July 17.
 The Rage Against the Regime was held on August 2, 2025.
 The Fight the Trump Takeover was also held in August.
 The Workers Over Billionaires protest was held on September 1 (Labor Day).
-From September 6 to September 19, the We Are America March took place, in which participants walked from Philadelphia to Washington, D.C, totalling 160 miles.
+From September 6 to 19, the We Are America March took place, in which participants walked from Philadelphia to Washington, D.C, totalling 160 miles.

 October

 The No Kings protests (October 2025) took place on October 18.